 Weeds are a threat to the cultivation of any crop.
 They compete with the crop for sunlight, water and nutrients.
-Control of weeds is fundamental for pest management, because weeds can host a variety of Diseases and insects that can be transmitted to endive and escarole.
-Weed control is the most important during the first 30 days of plant establishment, after this period endive and escarole are better able to compete with weeds.
-As well, the canopy created by the endive or escarole stand, shades the underlying soil and inhibits the germination of weed seeds.
-It is essential that weeds are destroyed before they flower and produce seed.
-One plant can produce 1000s of seeds.
+Control of weeds is fundamental for pest management, because weeds may host a variety of diseases and insects that can be transmitted to radicchio.
+Weed control is the most important during the first 30 days of plant establishment, after this period radicchio is better able to compete with weeds.
+As well, the canopy created by radicchio shades the underlying soil inhibiting the germination of weed seeds.
+The planting date can give radicchio the advantage over weeds.
+Fields planted when summer weeds are dying back but before winter weeds have begun to germinate have decreased weed competition.
+Due to market windows, however, it is not always feasible to delay planting.
+It is essential that weeds be destroyed before they flower and produce seed.
+One weed can produce 1000s of seeds.

-The summer weeds are the weeds commonly found in Arizona between the months of August and October.
-Common summer broadleaf weeds include; pigweed (Amaranthus sp.), purslane (Portulaca oleracea), lambsquarters (Chenopodium album) and groundcherry (Physalis wrightii).
-Common summer grasses include; barnyardgrass (Echinochloa crusgalli), cupgrass (Eriochloa sp.), junglerice (Echinochloa colonum) and sprangletop (Leptochloa sp.).
-The winter weeds are the weeds most commonly found in Arizona between the months of November and March.
-Common winter broadleaf weeds include; black mustard (Brassica nigra), wild radish (Raphanus sativus), shepherdspurse (Capsella bursa-pastoris), London rocket (Sisymbrium irio), cheeseweed (Malva parviflora), sowthistle (Sonchus oleraceus), prickly lettuce (Lactuca serriola), knotweed (Polygonum sp.), annual yellow sweet clover (Melilotus indicus) and nettleleaf goosefoot (Chenopodium murale).
+The summer broadleaf weeds commonly found in Arizona between the months of August and October are pigweed (Amaranthus sp.), purslane (Portulaca oleracea), lambsquarters (Chenopodium album) and groundcherry (Physalis wrightii).
+Common summer grasses include; barnyardgrass (Echinochloa crusgalli), junglerice (Echinochloa colonum) and sprangletop (Leptochloa sp.).
+The winter broadleaf weeds most commonly found in Arizona between the months of November and March are black mustard (Brassica nigra), wild radish (Raphanus sativus), shepherdspurse (Capsella bursa-pastoris), London rocket (Sisymbrium irio), cheeseweed (Malva parviflora), sowthistle (Sonchus oleraceus), prickly lettuce (Lactuca serriola), knotweed (Polygonum sp.), annual yellow sweet clover (Melilotus indicus) and nettleleaf goosefoot (Chenopodium murale).
 Common winter grasses include; canarygrass (Phalaris minor), annual blue grass (Poa annua), wild oats (Avena fatua) and wild barley (Hordeum sp.).